ClickFunnels vs LeadPages

 I know a lot of advanced internet marketers have teams of VA’s who handle their pages and set ups (as do I), so you want to make sure that they know what they’re doing.
 Most (good/smart) VAs will be able to learn LeadPages pretty quickly as it’s been around for a while, but just make sure you have them learn how to use ClickFunnels effectively because the worst thing is spending money on the new software only to have realized nothings been happening the entire time!

 You can expect this post to be updated quite regularly as I am really excited to see where this goes.
-Like I mentioned earlier, I’ll endeavour to keep this post updated as much as possible as new features and changes come up for both companies.
+Like I mentioned earlier, I’ll endeavor to keep this post updated as much as possible as new features and changes come up for both companies.
 I think the internet marketing space will be changing a fair bit in the coming 12-24 months as more people start new online platforms like these to compete for a slice of the pie. *(Also a note, that I am using affiliate links within this post, so if you do want to go purchase either of these two powerhouses, clicking a link will pass me off a little commission!)*

 Very interesting times ahead, hopefully whatever happens you keep profiting from these new opportunities!